infoqualitylab/text-mining-scholarly-API/README.md

 `scopus-api-mining.py` : Python file that extracts full text for Elsevier DOIs

-`requirements.txt` : Text file that contains which Python packages are needed
+`requirements.txt` : Text file that contains which Python packages are needed and a thorough explanation for how to run the code

 `setup.sh` : UNIX shell scripting file that downloads all necessary packages needed to run the Python files